MichelJuillard/dynare-michel/windows/README.txt

 documentation located in the 'doc' subdirectory of your Dynare installation (you should have a shortcut in your Start Menu to access it directly).

-Beginners should start with the Dynare user guide.
-There is also a complete reference manual documenting all Dynare functions (under HTML format in 'manual\index.html', under PDF format in 'manual.pdf').
+Beginners should start with the Dynare user guide (under PDF format in 'UserGuide.pdf').
+There is also a complete reference manual documenting all Dynare functions (under HTML format in 'dynare.html\index.html', under PDF format in 'dynare.pdf').

 You can also get more information on the web, on Dynare homepage: